The Nancy Walker Show: Notability

-The Nancy Walker Show featured one of TV's earliest portrayals of homosexuality, with the character of Terry Folson.
-At least one American TV series had preceded The Nancy Walker Show with a regular character who was gay; the 1972-73 ABC sitcom The Corner Bar was the first in TV history to have one, with Vincent Schiavelli's bar patron Peter Panama.
+The Nancy Walker Show featured one of TV's early portrayals of homosexuality, with the character of Terry Folson.
+At least one American TV series had preceded The Nancy Walker Show with a regular character who was gay; the 1972-1973 ABC sitcom The Corner Bar was the first in TV history to have one, with Vincent Schiavelli's bar patron Peter Panama.

 When Nancy Walker signed on to star in this series, her new contract with ABC permitted her to quickly join another existing project before the 1976-77 season ended if The Nancy Walker Show was cancelled after a very short run.
 ABC did, indeed, drop the series after 10 episodes, and Walker was quickly hired by Garry Marshall to star in his upcoming sitcom Blansky's Beauties, a spin-off from his top-rated Happy Days.
-Production on the new series started so soon that Blansky's Beauties premiered on February 12, 1977, less than two months after the cancellation and last broadcast of The Nancy Walker Show.
+Production on the series started so soon that Blansky's Beauties premiered on February 12, 1977, less than two months after the cancellation and last broadcast of The Nancy Walker Show.
 Walker also had time to film a guest appearance as her new character, Nancy Blansky (who, like Nancy Kitteridge in her previous series, also worked in showbiz) on an episode of Happy Days in order to validate Blansky's as a spin-off of the former.

 Blansky's Beauties also failed in the ratings, and was cancelled in the spring of 1977.
 Thus, Walker is one of the few actors in television to have starred in two failed vehicles in the same season (Walker's Blansky's Beauties co-star, Pat Morita, also earned this distinction in the 1976-77 season, having headlined his own short-lived ABC sitcom, Mr. T and Tina, in the fall of 1976, before the launch of Blansky's).
 After her infamous season at ABC, Walker returned to her popular role as Ida Morgenstern on Rhoda in the fall of 1977.

 Connections to other Norman Lear series

 Two cast members of The Nancy Walker Show worked with Norman Lear more than once in their careers.
-James Cromwell was previously seen as Stretch Cunningham, a poker buddy of Archie Bunker, in a number of episodes of All in the Family during 1974 (Cromwell's character had only been referred to in the scripts during the show's first few seasons before he finally appeared on-screen) and as Bill Lewis, in the short-lived Hot l Baltimore.
-Child actor Sparky Marcus would be cast in Lear's controversial soap opera parody Mary Hartman, Mary Hartman soon after the cancellation of The Nancy Walker Show.
+James Cromwell was seen as Stretch Cunningham in a number of episodes of All in the Family during 1974 (Cromwell's character had been referred to in the scripts during the show's first few seasons before he appeared on-screen) and as Bill Lewis, in the short-lived Hot l Baltimore.
+Child actor Sparky Marcus was cast in Lear's controversial parody Mary Hartman, Mary Hartman soon after the cancellation of The Nancy Walker Show.
 Mary Hartman mentions the show in episode 178, saying she wishes it was still on the air when she learned about her gay neighbors.